mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/entities.md

    * @emits `CHECKED_OUT`
    */
   public checkOut(): SlotCommand {
+    if (!this.canBeCheckedOutOf())
-    if (!this.canBeCheckedOutOf()) throw new CheckOutConditionsNotMetError(this.slotStatus);
+      throw new CheckOutConditionsNotMetError(this.slotStatus);

-    const newStatus = 'OPEN';
+    const newStatus = "OPEN";
     this.updateStatus(newStatus);
     this.removeHostName();

     return {
       event: {
-        eventName: 'CHECKED_OUT', // Transient state
+        eventName: "CHECKED_OUT", // Transient state
         slotId: this.slotId,
         slotStatus: newStatus,
         hostName: this.hostName,
-        startTime: this.getStartTime()
+        startTime: this.getStartTime(),
       },
-      newStatus
+      newStatus,
     };
   }